anuraj-rp/anuraj-rp.github.io/_pages/about.md

 Hello and welcome to my small corner on the Internet.

-I am a simple, curious and versatile engineer living in Finland.
+I am a simple, curious, versatile engineer and independent [researcher/applied scientist][IndependentScientist] living in Finland.

 I have been building hardware and software for around fifteeen years, first in academia, then various industries like printed electronics manufacturing, telecom(5G SoC) and robotics.
 I have dabbled in lots of technologies during this time all the way from diodes and transistors, micro-controllers with few kilobytes of ram to Linux/Windows applications.
 I have designed small PCBs and electronic circuits, have written a lot embedded software for sensors, for robots, and wireless sensor networks protocols.
 I have also written software for robotic simulation and occasionally made android/iOS applications.
 However, my core skill and strengths lie in the field of [Embedded Software][Embedded].
 I get a good kick out of packing as much functionalities as possible in a few kilo-bytes of ram and some tens of kilo-bytes of flash memory.

 Regarding my education, I got my first master’s degree in Space Technology and Robotics from Erasmus Mundus SpaceMaster Programme after which I spent some time building hardware for robots.
 I then worked on printed electronics for a few years and then with 5G in telecom sector.
 Currently doing applied research in the industry and consulting for robotics and ML.
-[I build small rovers for fun][NewHobbies] in my free time.
+[I build small rovers for fun][NewHobbies] in my free time and carry out self-funded fun research projects.
+Have a look here to know more - [YakRover Project][YakRover].

 In brief, my plan was to be an academic, but I made a pivot to industry in 2015.
 I am also currently enrolled at the University of Oulu studying Product Management.
 Currently I am working as Software Consulting Engineer with some awesome people at [Unikie][Unikie].

 I was planning to study Field Robotics for my doctoral studies particularly Evolutionary Robotics.
 I have been fascinated by Evolution for almost a decade and keep reading research articles on it whenever I have free time.
 Had I started my PhD I would have studied Evolutionary and Genetic Algorithms in the context of Robotics, however life seemed to have a different plan for me.
 Here is a my two page [CV][Resume].

 I plan to use this web-site primarily as place to bookmark things I read, jot my thoughts down occasionally and to foray into the world of web technologies.